ACO Musician

 Prue Gregory OAM

 Prue has been an ACO subscriber and donor for over 20 years, and is currently part of our ACO GOLD circle supporting our 50th anniversary.
-Prue learned violin from a young age, and studied for four years under Robert Pikler who played a key role in the ACO’s founding years.
+Prue learned the violin from a young age, and studied for four years under Robert Pikler who himself played a key role in the ACO’s founding years.

 How did your ACO story begin?